 It is the responsibility of each Director, Officer and Employee to advise any of the Managing Director, Chief Financial Officer or Chairperson (the Company Contacts) immediately in relation to any information about the Company of which the person is aware, and which has not been released to the ASX and may be price sensitive.
 That is, the information might influence someone to buy or sell the Company's Securities.
 It is also their responsibility to immediately advise one of the Company Contacts of any circumstances that may make, or have made, any publicly released price sensitive information potentially, or actually, inaccurate (such as a forward looking statement), so that a correcting statement may be released as soon as possible.
-If a person is unsure about the importance or relevance of the Company Contacts, so that a decision may be made about whether or not to disclose the information to the ASX.
+If a person is unsure about the importance or relevance of the information which has become known, the information should be reported to one of the Company Contacts, so that a decision may be made about whether or not to disclose the information to the ASX.